OfekRainish/OfekRainish_notebook/_posts/Protocol for Designing Primers for Specie identification.md

 This protocol provides a step-by-step guide to designing primers for identifying a specific species using conserved gene sequences.
 The process includes selecting a gene, retrieving and aligning sequences from related species, designing primers, and verifying their specificity.

+In this case I worked on trying to identify a species of Gracilaria gracilis.

 ## Materials and Tools
 - **Internet Access**
 - **Text Editor** (e.g., Notepad, Word)